janwichmann98/cli-todo-app/README.md

 5. Open a pull request.

 ### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT LICENSE](LICENSE) file for details.